News / Analysis

 Asian markets are mixed this morning, the Shanghai Composite down 0.14% and the Shenzhen Composite up 0.2%.

 The Hang Seng is down 0.84% and the Nikkei -0.23%.
-The Yuan momentarily fell 2 pips overnight after the People’s Bank of China kept interest rates level at 3.85%, despite fears of a Corona resurgence throughout the nation.
+The Yuan momentarily fell 2 pips overnight after the People’s Bank of China kept The cost of accessing money not owned. rates level at 3.85%, despite fears of a Corona resurgence throughout the nation.

 Bloomberg reports that Chinese banks have offered 3.9 trillion yuan ($551 billion) worth of loans relief for struggling small businesses.
 Banks have reported a 5.6% increase in profit during Q1, while the economy contracted 6.8%.